 This is the easiest model to get into, but it also requires the most personal flexibility.
 You buy a single-family detached home, live in one bedroom and rent the remaining rooms.

 In Denver, you're looking at around $700-$800/room.
 (More or less depending on the neighborhood.)
 In Colorado Springs, you're seeing slightly lower room rental rates.

 In hot markets with high rents like Denver and Colorado Springs, there is a strong market for those wanting to rent a room to save some cash.

 If you're looking for a little more privacy, finding a home with a lock-off basement or even a full-on basement apartment is the way to go.
 (And we have searches designed to find these properties.)

 Live upstairs and then rent the downstairs.
 How you rent the downstairs is up to you.
-We like short-term rentals, especially if you're in a popular area, because the returns are pretty good.
+We like short-term rentals or Airbnb, especially if you're in a popular area, because the returns are pretty good.
 (We've seen between $1,000 and $2,000 across the Denver metro area for basement units -- some of them with a kitchen, some without.)

 Buy a multi-unit